JetBrains/teamcity-documentation/topics/configuring-connections.md

 1. Choose the project where you would like to create a new connection, noting that the connection will only be available to the chosen project and its subprojects.
 2. Go to *Project Settings | Connections* and click *Add Connection*.
 3. Choose *GitLab.com* or *GitLab CE/EE*.
+4. For the **GitLab CE/EE** option, ensure the **Enable unique redirect URL** setting is enabled to generate a unique ID added to your redirect URL.
+This setting bolsters the security of your setup by mitigating the risk of mix-up attacks: attacks utilizing malicious authorization servers that impersonate real auth servers to trick a victim client into leaking an authorization code (token).
+Using the `/oauth/gitlab/rid:your_unique_id/accessToken.html` URL format ensures an attacker cannot hand-craft an address acknowledged by TeamCity.

+   > * Whenever you toggle this setting on or off, the callback URL changes.
+Update OAuth settings on the VCS side accordingly.
+   > * IDs are unique for every connection, including copies of existing connections.
+If you clone a connection with this setting enabled, remember to update your VCS OAuth settings.
+   >
+   {type="note"}
-4. If you do not already have a GitLab OAuth Application, follow the GitLab instructions to create an OAuth Application in one of the following scopes:
+5. If you do not already have a GitLab OAuth Application, follow the GitLab instructions to create an OAuth Application in one of the following scopes:
    - [User owned applications](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-a-user-owned-application)
    - [Group owned applications](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-a-group-owned-application)
    - [Instance-wide applications](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-an-instance-wide-application)
-5. When filling out the *Add new application* form in GitLab:
+6. When filling out the *Add new application* form in GitLab:
    1. Choose a Name for the application
    2. Copy the *Redirect URL* from the TeamCity dialog into the GitLab form
    3. Under *Scopes*, check *api*